Puerto Escondido Oaxaca: Definitive Travel Guide for 2023

 From the “barras,” there are spectacular views of the river and the ocean, and the area is a refuge for several fauna species, such as turtles that have their habitat in the river delta, crocodiles, and birds.

-On the river banks, there are informal restaurants serving excellent seafood and local delicacies.
+On the river banks, informal restaurants serve excellent seafood and local delicacies.

 What stands out in San Gabriel Mixtepec?